Pythonian/fakernaija/README.md

 * Tailored specifically to generate culturally accurate Nigerian data.
 * Quickly generate data from your terminal with our CLI command.
 * Supports exporting data to various formats including JSON, CSV, and plain text.
-* Simple, intuitive API that integrates seamlessly into your Python projects.
+* Simple, intuitive API that integrates seamlessly into your Python web frameworks.

 ## Installation